 Yes, since these devices have internal memory similar to a computer, the devices must be bar coded and tracked in accordance with NSHE policy.
 To get your device tagged please contact UNLV Inventory Control at 5-0859 or request a bar code at: http://apps.telecom.unlv.edu/DeliveryWebForms/Barcoding

-International Add-On data plans (no early termination fee).
-Packages provide discounted data rates in more than 120 countries.
-For a listing of countries and carriers included in the data global add-on packages, visit http://att.com/globalcountries (non-covered countries: $.0195/kb).
+International Add-On data plan packages (no early termination fee) provide discounted data rates in more than 120 countries.
+For a listing of countries and carriers included in the data global add-on packages, visit https://att.com/globalcountries (non-covered countries: $.0195/kb).

 Mi-Fi devices, or aircards, can be purchased from AT&T to create hotspots for iPads that do not have the built-in 3G/4G/LTE capability.
 These devices will require separate data plans and incur monthly charges just as any other wireless cellular device.